SELECT JOB TYPE

 Pre-employment Testing: Prior to appointment, applicant will be required to successfully pass a drug screening and background investigation.
 Individuals with unsatisfactory drug screening results will be ineligible for appointment or application to any Provo City position for a minimum period of six (6) months.

-To Apply: Apply online at www.provocity.jobs or at the Provo City Division of Human Resources located at 351 West Center Street, Provo, UT, before 6:00 pm on the closing date.
+To Apply: Apply online at www.provocity.jobs or at the Provo City Division of Human Resources located at 351 West Center, Provo, UT.